Hamzeh05/NLP-Project/README.md

 # Arabic Text Summarization — NLP Project

+Due to large file sizes, the following link has the datasets and the trained model:https://drive.google.com/drive/folders/1TKbwl5Qh9iNWqeF6Y1LayBx5LzRALXiq?usp=sharing

 An abstractive Arabic text summarization system built using a Seq2Seq architecture with Bahdanau Attention, implemented in PyTorch, complete with a locally deployable Streamlit web interface.

 ---